18th European Week of Regions and Cities

 14:30 - 16:30 CET - Opening session of the 18th European Week of Regions and Cities.
 Cohesion debate

 Watch video from 5:37

 The Opening session was an interactive debate between speakers, CoR members, partners and participants expected to take part remotely, around three round tables dedicated to: Cohesion and cooperation; Empowering citizens; Green Europe.

-At the Opening session of the European Week of Regions and Cities, Elisa Ferreira, Commissioner for Cohesion and Reforms, pointed out that we must use future cohesion policy investments wisely and that we must show how we build a green, digital economy in a European way, which leaves no regions behind.
+At the Opening session of the European Week of Regions and Cities, Elisa Ferreira, Commissioner for Cohesion and Reforms, pointed out that future cohesion policy investments shall be used wisely and that cohesion policy actors must show how they contribute to build a green, digital economy in a European way, which leaves no regions behind.

 Tuesday 13th October

 14:30 - 15:00 - Circular economy for a green Europe – Regiostars finalists talk

 Transferability of circular economy solutions to other cities and regions were the key topic of the discussion: how the experiences of the Regiostars winners can be replicated in other contexts, what are the challenges faced and the opportunities developed through the implementation of their projects.

 The NPA project Blue Circular Economy was among the Regiostars finalists.
 The project Lead Partner Siv Marina Flø Grimstad from the Norwegian the University of Science and Technology presented the work of the partnership.